 1 Credit Status: Open Save this Course View Saved Courses

-Prerequisites: Students must have completed or be enrolled in AS.030.101 (Introductory Chemistry I) or EN.510.101 (Introduction to Materials Chemistry) in order to register for AS.030.105.
+Prerequisites: Students must have completed or be enrolled in AS.030.101 (Introductory Chemistry I) in order to register for AS.030.105.
+Students enrolled in AS.030.103 (Applied Chemical Equilibrium and Reactivity w/Lab) may not enroll in or receive credit for AS.030.105.
 Students must have completed Lab Safety training prior to registering for this class.
 To access the tutorial, login to myLearning and enter 458083 in the Search box to locate the appropriate module.

 Duration